Green Day in the Bay 2014

 * Used Bikes - Residents are urged to bring their used bikes to Whitefish Bay’s Cahill Park where Whitefish Bay students and representatives of the Bike Federation will receive the donations.
 After collection, the bikes will be tuned and repaired through the Bike Federation’s Safe Routes to School program and then distributed around the Milwaukee area to aid in teaching children about healthy life style choices which include cycling for exercise and transportation and to educate kids about safe biking practices.

-* Habitat for Humanity - drop off for any household goods, clothing, kitchen items, baby toys, etc.
+* Habitat for Humanity - drop off for any household goods, clothing, kitchen items, baby toys, electronics, etc.

 * Old Medications - The WFB Police Department will be collecting old medications for disposal.